-3.4 STEEL TUBES AND PIPES
+3.4 STEEL STRUCTURAL TUBES

-- 3.4.1.1 The present requirements apply to hot- and cold-formed steel pipes and tubes intended for boilers, heat exchangers, pressure vessels, ship systems and piping and subject to survey by of the Register. - 3.4.1.2 The steel pipes and tubes shall be manufactured in accordance with international and national standards or other technical documentation shall meet the requirements of this Chapter. - 3.4.1.3 The welded pipes and tubes may be manufactured by means of electric induction welding, pressure contact welding or fusion welding.
+- 3.4.1.1 The present requirements apply to hot- and cold-formed steel tubes and welded tubes intended for manufacture of hull structures subject to survey by the Register. - 3.4.1.2 Steel structural tubes shall comply with the requirements of this Chapter and be manufactured in accordance with international and national standards or technical documentation approved by the Register. - 3.4.1.3 Steel structural tubes shall be manufactured at works recognized in accordance with the requirements of 1.3.1.2 by the procedure approved by the Register.